-Associations operating under the student union can obtain a PO box from the AYY office.
-The PO boxes are located in the lobby of the service office on the second floor.
-The PO box makes it easier to send post, such as invitations, between associations.
+AYY's associations are entitled to a PO box at the AYY office.
+The PO boxes are located in the lobby of the Services Office on the second floor.
+The PO box makes it easier to send mail, such as invitations, between associations.

 Associations can advertise their events via AYY’s communication channels.
-Associations can submit their event advertisements to the Viikkotiedote weekly newsletter, which reaches a wide member audience.
+Associations can submit their event advertisements to the weekly newsletter, which reaches a wide range of members.
 Associations can also add their events to AYY’s event calendar using their association log-in details, or use the AYY Events group on Facebook.
-Associations can also present their activities and operations at various events over the course of the year, such as the Aalto Party in September.
+Associations can also present their activities and operations in various events over the course of the year, such as the Aalto Party in September.

-The student union’s archive offers associations storage space, supplies, and advice on archiving.
-The purpose of archiving is to create a vivid idea of the association’s operations for future operators.
-It is recommended to archive and appropriately mark all self-produced material relating to the association’s operations, as well as other materials that might interest future generations.
+The Student Union’s archives offer associations storage space, supplies, and advice on archiving.
+The purpose of archiving is to create a vivid idea of association activities for future members.
+It is recommended to archive and appropriately mark all self-produced material related to association activities, as well as other material that might interest the future generations.
 Tips on how to limit archiving can be found on the Yhdistystoimijat website (in Finnish).
-Don’t be afraid to contact arkisto(a)ayy.fi and ask for tips.
+Please do not hesitate to contact arkisto(a)ayy.fi and ask for tips.